Connect with us

 “The introduction of Zero VOC paints is proof of our commitment to offer the highest quality, innovative products and superior value to our customers in the region,” Mr Rao said.

-The ordinary VOC based paints have solids and liquids that easily turns to gas or vapour at room temperature – which can have harmful effects on humans.
+Ordinary VOC-based paints have solids and liquids that easily turn to gas or vapour at room temperature – which can have harmful effects on humans.

 Crown Paints has been manufacturing low VOC paint ranges but after years of research, it has become the first company in the region to manufacture and offer Zero VOC products.